 Before C++, there was C

 The C language was developed in 1972 by Dennis Ritchie at Bell Telephone laboratories, primarily as a systems programming language.
 That is, a language to write operating systems with.
-Richie’s primary goals were to produce a minimalistic language that was easy to compile, allowed efficient access to memory, produced efficient code, and did not need extensive run-time support.
+Ritchie’s primary goals were to produce a minimalistic language that was easy to compile, allowed efficient access to memory, produced efficient code, and did not need extensive run-time support.
 Thus, for a high-level language, it was designed to be fairly low-level, while still encouraging platform-independent programming.

 In 1978, Brian Kernighan and Dennis Ritchie published a book called “The C Programming Language”.
 This book, which was commonly known as K&R (after the authors’ last names), provided an informal specification for the language and became a de facto standard.
 When maximum portability was needed, programmers would stick to the recommendations in K&R, because most compilers at the time were implemented to K&R standards.